LindirQuenya/fpdocker/README.md

 # fpdocker
 Dockerfiles for use in portable Linux version of the Flashpoint Project.

-Build them with `build.sh`, and run the resulting unity-supporting (ish) container with `run.sh`.
+Build them with `build.sh`, and run one of the resulting containers with `IMAGENAME=fpdocker-{*something*} run.sh`.

 That should give you a shell.
-From there, open basilisk (`/basilisk/basilisk`), and try opening a page that requires unity.
+From there, open basilisk (`/basilisk/basilisk`), and try opening a page that requires the technology corresponding to the something that you filled in.

 If you want to keep the container around after running, use `run-keep.sh` instead of `run.sh`.